 You might want to read my suggestions for how to read the early church fathers before going through the writings that follow.

-Also, I have an overview of early Christianity with links to individual early Christians if you'd like a general introduction before you read them.
+Also, I have an overview of early Christianity with links to individual early Christians if you'd like a general introduction before you read their writings.

 You can also find translations of early Christian writings (three or four pre-Nicene and the rest post-Nicene) that are not included in the Edinburgh translations (The Ante-Nicene Fathers and the Nicene and Post-Nicene Fathers series one and two) at earlychristianwritings.com.
 That site also carries other translations than those in the Ante-Nicene Fathers and Nicene and Post-Nicene Fathers series.
 They don't carry new translations, and there are a few made over the last 40 or 50 years, especially by Roman Catholics.
 You would have to research those and buy those, as they are copyrighted.
 EarlyChristianWritings.com carries only those translations that are no longer under copyright.